FotS: Melody Of An Illuminated Heart

 Joy is tied to gladness in Esther 8:16, although they are similar in many ways, the two are different words. i think it’s safe to say there is a shout in joy, rejoicing, and gladness.

 Psalm 5:11, “But let all those rejoice who put their trust in You; Let them ever shout for joy, because You defend them; Let those also who love Your name be joyful in You.”
 Rejoicing in the Lord inspires gladness which inspires joy, with continual joy making our foundations to sing.
-Ephesians 5:19, “…speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord…” Rejoicing is the object which causes joy in Ps48:2 as gladness is the substance that motivates joy in Ps45:7. i say that where there is rejoicing, joy, and gladness, there also comes a melody, rising from our heart.
+Ephesians 5:19, “…speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord…” Rejoicing is the object which causes joy in Psalm 48:2 as gladness is the substance that motivates joy in Psalm 45:7. i say that where there is rejoicing, joy, and gladness, there also comes a melody, rising from our heart.
 Joy is gladness with a shout in the middle!

 The name of the Lord is revealed in God-caused gladness and comes with grace and kindness in its wake.
-A thankful heart is a glad and kind heart reflecting as a perfect mirror, God’s fruit of the Spirit – joy… as an overall disposition in association with our heart.
+A thankful heart is a glad and kind heart reflecting as a perfect mirror, God’s fruit of the Spirit – joy, as an overall disposition in association with our heart.
 Psalm 19:8, “The statutes of the LORD are right, rejoicing the heart: the commandment of the LORD is pure, enlightening the eyes.” i love that phrase, “Enlightening the eyes”, eyes wide open in amazement to see the Lord in the world around us…like the Lord waking us up into awareness, giving us brightness of the eyes.

 The fruits of the Spirit aren’t attributes we go and get somewhere, they aren’t book learned, won as a prize, or some sort of mental ascension.
 They are all works of the Lord, attributes of Himself that He shares with us.
 Without the Lord, our spirit is in submission to our mind.
 With the Lord, the soul and spirit are connected, and the soul comes into right relationship with our spirit, submitting to the authority who is living in our heart.
-All that to say, when our Savior is on the throne of our heart, what is in our heart makes us more than a conqueror by the blood of Jesus…. like the persistence of leaven in dough.
-As a result, His qualities of righteousness become qualities of ourselves to shine in the dark world around us, offering salvation to those who are chained in darkness… imprisoned in chaos.
+All that to say, when our Savior is on the throne of our heart, what is in our heart makes us more than a conqueror by the blood of Jesus.
+Like the persistence of leaven in dough.
+As a result, His qualities of righteousness become qualities of ourselves to shine in the dark world around us, offering salvation to those who are chained in darkness, imprisoned in chaos.

 Isaiah 49:9, “That You may say to the prisoners, ‘Go forth,’ To those who are in darkness, ‘Show yourselves.’”

-Thankfulness is key to gladness and joy, after all, a morbidly thankful heart is not one of joy. …it is impossible to have joy in our lives when we are morbidly thankful.
+Thankfulness is key to gladness and joy, after all, a morbidly thankful heart is not one of joy.
+It is impossible to have joy in our lives when we are morbidly thankful.
 Do you know what i mean when i say, “morbidly thankful”?
 It is a picture of a little kid who has to go wash his hands and he begrudgingly walks slowly to the bathroom, dragging his feet all the way, not realizing the blessing of having hot and cold running water or even a bathroom to wash up in.
 Can’t you see it?
-A snurl on his lips when his mother says to go wash his hands, “right now”, and he’s got a heart full of “don’t want to” …with a downcast demeanor, he obeys anyway, but he just oozes with the attitude that if he didn’t absolutely HAVE to, he wouldn’t.
+A snurl on his lips when his mother says to go wash his hands, “right now”, and he’s got a heart full of “don’t want to” with a downcast demeanor, he obeys anyway, but he just oozes with the attitude that if he didn’t absolutely HAVE to, he wouldn’t.
 The boy may say he’s thankful to even have a bathroom, but he’s so occupied with how much he doesn’t want to wash his hands, he misses the good things in his life.
 THAT is morbidly thankful.
 There is no joy in that heart posture. i’m not saying that when our lives have unfortunate circumstances in them we must dance and sing and pretend to be glad when all along we’ve got some dread going on.
 Friends, please be honest about your life and simply call things what they are.
 Nobody gladly enrolls in the school of affliction, but there is gladness and rejoicing in our hearts not because we’re going through a hard time, but because the Lord is with us, He won’t allow us to suffer more than we can bear, that His yoke is light, and that we will come out bigger and better than ever walking through a storm with Jesus.

 The Lord and His salvation are cited more than any other reason for joy and gladness. i believe the Lord our God to be a happy person, consistently filled with joy, gladness, and a constant melody. i think many people aren’t full of joy about their salvation, largely because they have a very poor concept of what they are saved from and have a petty view of the Heart of the Lord.
 Oh sure, they’ll say all the right words, but the actions of their lives speak long and loud of an abiding cognitive dissonance, which means there are opposing ideologies consciously at work in them and they are at war with each other.
 On one hand, people say with a smile, God is good, God is love, and “Oh, how He loves us so.”
 On the other hand, they do things in the dark not believing God can see or hear them.